Soju you come here often?

-There’s no denying that Korean culture has had a huge influence here in our country; from K-Pop to 10-step skincare and of course, their delicious cuisine which makes hearts (and bellies) go bi-bim-bap!
-Despite all these wonderful things, we’re willing to go out on a limb and say that the prevalent piece of their pop culture here in Manila is their K-dramas.
+There’s no denying that Korean culture has had a huge influence here in our country; from K-Pop to 10-step skincare and of course, their delicious cuisine which makes our hearts (and bellies) go bi-bim-bap!

 One of the best things of Makati is their melting pot of cuisines so you’re sure to find a number of Korean restaurants and some of them are even open late at night.
 Traffic can get terrible in the area but the food here definitely makes up for it.